pvigier/pvigier.github.io-jekyll/_posts/2017-08-13-pychain-part2-mnist.md

 * Try to find the best architecture and parameters to achieve the highest accuracy on the test set.
 <a href="#clue1" data-toggle="collapse">Clues</a>
 <div id="clue1" class="collapse">
-<p>On his <a href="http://yann.lecun.com/exdb/mnist/index.html">page</a> Yann LeCun report results for different models including feedforward neural networks.
-It can gives you some ideas for the architectures.
+<p>On his <a href="http://yann.lecun.com/exdb/mnist/index.html">page</a> Yann LeCun reports results for different models including feedforward neural networks.
+It can give you some ideas for the architectures.
 My best accuracy is 97.8%, try to beat it!
 You will surely overfit, maybe you can look at regularization to improve your results.</p>

 <p>If you achieve a better result, send me a mail or leave a comment with your parameters and your best accuracy.
 I will update the record and credit you.</p>
 </div>
 * The shape in the weights are a bit noisy.
 Add weight decay in the model and see how it smoothes the shapes.
 Explain the phenomenon.
 <a href="#clue2" data-toggle="collapse">Clues</a>
 <div id="clue2" class="collapse">
-<p>There are several way to add weight decay: by modifying the graph or by modifying the optimization algorithm.
+<p>There are several ways to add weight decay: by modifying the graph or by modifying the optimization algorithm.
 The second solution is the fastest to implement, the update rule for weights is:</p>

 $$
 \theta_{t+1} = (1-\lambda)\theta_t - \eta \frac{\partial J}{\partial \theta}(\theta_t)